Picovoice/rhino/binding/flutter/README.md

 ```

 Once you have instantiated a RhinoManager, you can start audio capture and intent inference using the `.process()` function.
 Audio capture stops and rhino resets once an inference result is returned via the inference callback.
-When you wish to result,
-call `.process()` again.

 ```dart
 try{